MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 ## Add and configure a topic

-After you create an agent, add a topic to your agent in Copilot Studio.
+After you create an agent, add a topic to it.

 1. In Copilot Studio, select **Topics** > **Add a topic**.
-1. Specify a trigger for your topic. <!--Say how you do this.
-The screenshot doesn't show it; We should describe it in the step, not the screenshot; they're not localized.-->
+1. Specify a trigger for your topic.

 1. To add a node, select the plus sign (**+**).
 1. To add a prompt, select **Add an action** > **New prompt**.